A model for framed configuration spaces of points: The framed configuration module

-see \cite{KhoroshkinWillwacher2017} or section \ref{sec:equiv-graph-models}.
-The map is a quasi-isomorphism of homotopy cooperads in homotopy $\OmPA(WG)$-comodules.
-Secondly we may take as a model $\Graphs_n$ with the $\hat H(G)$-coaction of section \ref{sec:equiv-graph-models}.
+Second, we may take as a another model the Hopf cooperad $\Graphs_n$ with the $\hat H(G)$-coaction of Section \ref{sec:equiv-graph-models}.
 In contrast to the former model, this is an honest dg Hopf cooperad in $\hat H(G)$-comodules.
-There is a comparison quasi-isomorphism
+There is a comparison quasi-isomorphism \eqref{eq:zigzag-bn}

 by taking the coaction.